-High-performance Lithium-ion (Li-ion") batteries are being increasingly used in EVs and other energy storage applications.
+High-performance Lithium-ion (Li-ion") batteries are used in EVs and other energy storage applications.
 The dominant Li-ion battery cathode chemistry used in EVs in the Western world is nickel-manganese-cobalt ("NMC"), which accounts for nearly half of all Li-ion batteries produced, measured by megawatt hours ("MWh").
 The amount of these metals can vary within the NMC family of chemistries, such as NMC811, which is 80% nickel, 10% manganese, and 10% cobalt.
-With rising battery metal prices, battery companies are seeking ways to reduce the cost of batteries.
-As the least expensive battery metal, increasing the manganese content in batteries is gaining traction.
-Both BASF and Umicore have announced plans to scale up production of manganese-rich chemistries, with BASF's NMC370 battery, containing 70% manganese (and no cobalt) and Umicore's High Lithium Manganese ("HLM") battery, which is targeting commercial production in 2026, containing up to 60% manganese.